Code-Institute-Submissions/houseplant-heroes/README.md

 #### Layout

-- The layout is simplistic, with no overcrowding of objects.
-This ensure users are able to clearly see and access the information they are looking for.
-Use of clean lines add to this effect.
+- [Materialize CSS Grid](https://materializecss.com/grid.html) was used to created the layout and make it responsive.
+The layout is simplistic, with no overcrowding of objects.
+This ensures users are able to clearly see and access the information they are looking for.
+Use of clean lines adds to this effect.

+- A [Masonry](https://masonry.desandro.com/) grid was used to tidy up the layout of the cards in all_plants.html and profile.html.
+This was imporant as users are permitted to add images of varying dimensions, without masonry there could be large white spaces between each card.

+#### Styling

+- [Materialize CSS](https://materializecss.com/) was used in conjunction with custom spacing and colours to provide much of the styling for the site.
+This includes all **buttons**, **forms**, **cards** and **nav bars**.

+- [Materialize CSS Cards](https://materializecss.com/card.html) cards were utilized on all_plants.html and profile.html to display the lists of plants.
+They contained a condensed amount of information to allow the user to decide whether they wanted to proceed to the full care guide for the plant, for which a link is provided.

 ### Wireframes